fleschutz/PowerShell/Misc/FAQ.md

 1. the filename is named using the `<verb>-<object>.ps1` scheme
 2. the encoding is UTF-8-BOM to support and use Unicode characters (including emojis where appropriate)
 3. the script has execute file permissions: chmod a+rx <file> (for Linux support)
-4. the first line reads `#!/usr/bin/pwsh` (for Linux support)
-5. provide a comment-based help with syntax, description, link, author, and license
+4. provide a comment-based help with syntax, description, link, author, and license
-6. check the requirements (e.g. #Requires -RunAsAdministrator, or #Requires -Version 3)
+5. check the requirements (e.g. #Requires -RunAsAdministrator, or #Requires -Version 3)
-7. prefer command-line options, else ask the user for help
+6. prefer command-line options, else ask the user for help
-8. recommended is `Set-StrictMode -Version Latest` to enable additional error checking
+7. recommended is `Set-StrictMode -Version Latest` to enable additional error checking
-9. for readibility use UpperCamelCase for variables and functions, lowerCamelCase for everything else
+8. for readibility use UpperCamelCase for variables and functions, lowerCamelCase for everything else
-10. on error call write-error with keyword "ERROR:" (to support log parsers) and exit the error code (mostly 1)
+9. on error call write-error with keyword "ERROR:" (to support log parsers) and exit the error code (mostly 1)
-11. on success exit with error code 0 (exit 0)
+10. on success exit with error code 0 (exit 0)

 Your Question is not answered here?
 -----------------------------------